andrewhead/Package-Qualifiers/deploy/README.md

         "aws_secret_access_key": <secret-access-key>
     }

-Also, download the `postgres-credentials.json` file from S3 storage.
+You can find the `fetcher-pg-credentials.json` and `reader-pg-credentials.json` files on S3 storage.
-This will let you deploy jobs that require access to the remote Postgres database.
+Ask the project maintainer for access to these files.
-Ask the project maintainer for access to this file.
+These are required to configure the database with the default users and privileges.

 ## Data Security